timberwoof/miniature-potato/README.md

 ### PCF8575
 Connect Vcc on the end to Vcc on the side.
 Connect bits in any convenient way to the relay board.
+IF you do it differently, then you will have to refigure the bits.
-The bit assignments are set up in the sketch.
+The bit assignments set up in the sketch match the wiring diagram.

 ### Relay Board
-Connect Vcc to +5 V
+Connect Vcc to +5V.
+You might be able to get away with getting its power from the Arduino.
-Connect JDVcc to +12 V
+Connect JDVcc to +12V

 ## Operation
 - Open the sketch and download it to your Arduino.